Skip to main content

 Quirky and/or Keen Sense of Humor

 Gifted students often have an advanced sense of humor and can appear frustrated with peers who may find base or bodily humor entertaining.
 Gifted students are more likely to enjoy punny humor or sarcasm, types of humor that are more adult-like.
-Students at the Davidson Academy’s Online campus have a chat conversation dedicated to puns that has been actively running for three years.
+As an example, students at Davidson Academy Online have a chat conversation dedicated to puns that has been actively running for three years.

 Strong Empathy and Sense of Justice